 - Increase fiber.
 Eat whole fruits and vegetables, and add other forms of fiber (flax seeds, chia seeds, oat or wheat bran, or other high fiber powder) to smoothies and drinks.
 How about a high fiber blueberry pomegranate flax seed smoothie?

 - Eat anti-constipation foods.
-Some recommendations are prunes, apricots, papaya, peaches, pears, pineapple, and figs.
+Some recommendations are prunes, apricots, peaches, pears, pine, and figs.

 - Keep moving.
 Exercise (as your provider recommends) will keep things moving internally.

 - Do Kegels.
-According to About.com, kegels are beneficial because they increase circulation to the area and because they strengthen vaginal and perineal muscles, which will help healing after delivery.
+Kegels are beneficial because they increase circulation to the area and because they strengthen vaginal and perineal muscles, which will help recovery after delivery.

 If you have hemorrhoids, what can you do to treat them?